madanyc/workfront-learn.en/help/workfront-goals/manage-your-goals/make-a-quantitative-update.md

 ---
 title: Make a Quantitative Update in [!DNL Workfront Goals]
-description: Learn how to make a quantitative update in [!DNL Adobe Workfront Goals].
+description: Learn how to make a quantitative update in [!DNL   Goals].
 activity: use
 feature: Workfront Goals
 type: Tutorial